Last Updated on: 16th January 2025, 03:25 pm

 13. The bailor is bound to disclose to the bailee ……….

-(a) faults the goods
+(a) faults of the goods

 (b) price of goods